DevGR8T/Greatly-App-With-Clean-Architecture/README.md

 # GREATLY – E-COMMERCE APP

 Greatly is a modern e-commerce app built with Flutter for Android and iOS.
-It includes Firebase authentication, Stripe payments, and a Strapi backend hosted on Railway.
-The project follows Clean Architecture with Bloc for scalable, maintainable code.
+It features Firebase authentication, Stripe payments, and a Strapi backend.
+Initially deployed on Railway, the backend was later migrated to Render, demonstrating real-world deployment experience and platform flexibility.
+The app follows Clean Architecture with Bloc for scalable, maintainable code.

 ## 📱 DOWNLOAD APP
 <a href="https://github.com/DevGR8T/Greatly-App-With-Clean-Architecture/releases/latest/download/greatly_app.apk">